 We have never seen a case where the Ombudsman offers nothing or less than what a lender offered, so don’t worry that you will “lose” this lender’s offer.

 How the FO works

 The Financial Ombudsman has a two stage process.
-The first level is with a FO member of staff called an Adjudicator.
+The first level is a FO member of staff called an Adjudicator.
 The Adjudicator will come to a decision, but unless both sides accept it, the case goes to the second stage where it is considered by an Ombudsman.
 Most complaints are settled at Adjudicator level – there are 10 times as many Adjudicators as Ombudsmen.

 How to send your complaint to the FO

 Putting in a complaint to the Financial Ombudsman is easy.
 In 2017, Caroline Wayman, the Chief Ombudsman, has said this about these sorts of affordability complaints:

 It’s really OK to phone up and say, ‘I don’t think it was fair.”
 It’s not court; you don’t have to turn up with your ‘heads of claim’, you don’t have to write a fancy letter.
 Tell us your story and we will do the rest.